-The 8th UN Global Road Safety Week will be held 12-18 May 2025.
-It aims to mobilize advocates and communities to demand safer streets for walking and cycling and calls on policy makers to implement proven interventions to achieve it.
+The 8th UN Global Road Safety Week was held 12-18 May 2025.
+It mobilized advocates and communities to demand safer streets for walking and cycling and called on policy makers to implement proven interventions to achieve it.
 When walking and cycling are safe, these modes of transport can contribute to making people healthy, cities sustainable, and societies equitable.

 The Mobility Snapshots were first launched in 2024 for the Alliance’s #CommittoAct campaign.
 For 2025, cycling questions will be added to the tool.